RandomSeeded/minirtc/DECISIONS.md

 ## What can we do about NAT traversal (TURN) in 'real life'?

 NAT traversal: unfortunately our clients may not always be able to establish a direct p2p connection with one another.
 In that situation we will need to forward the actual audio/video traffic between them with TURN servers.

+STUN works by asking a public server "what IP and port do you see my packets coming from?", which reveals the public-facing address your NAT assigned for that connection.
+Whether that address is usable by the remote peer depends on your NAT type.
+On most home routers (full cone or restricted cone NAT), the same external port stays open for inbound traffic once you've made an outbound connection, so the STUN-discovered address should work.
+For symmetric NAT routers, the router assigns a different external port for each destination.
+The address STUN observed is only valid for traffic from that specific STUN server, so when the remote peer tries to connect using it, the packets arrive from a different IP, hit a port the NAT has no mapping for, and will be dropped.
+TURN sidesteps this by having both peers connect outbound to a relay server at a known address, which forwards traffic between them with no inbound connection required on either side.

-Probably worth looking into whether we can simply buy these as a service (Twilio?) rather than build these out ourselves - this is very latency-sensitive, so geographic distribution ends up being very important here.
+In practice, it's probably worth looking into whether we can simply buy TURN as a service (Twilio?) rather than build it ourselves - this is very latency-sensitive, so geographic distribution ends up being very important here.

 Mentioned in previous section, but again: we will want to minimize TURN server usage to only those cases where a direct p2p connection cannot be established.